CESNET/du-docs/docs/expose.md

 ### Web-based Applications

-Web-based applications are those that communicate using the `HTTP' protocol.
+Web-based applications are those that communicate using the `HTTP` protocol.
 These applications are exposed using `Ingress` rules.

 This type of application requires a service that binds a port to an application and ingress rules that expose the service to the Internet.